nbauma109/ecd/README.md

 ## Changelog

-* Version 3.2.5
+* Version 3.3.0
-  * Fix a bug "No categorized items" in plug-in installation
+  * Fix a NPE bug for CFR

-* Version 3.2.4
   * Removed calls to services that are no longer online

-* Version 3.2.3
   * Upgraded decompilers (CFR 0.152, Procyon 0.6.0, JD-Core 1.2.8, Fernflower 403)
   * Tested compatibility with JDK17 and Eclipse 2021-21